kazemicode/authing-your-genai/README.md

-# Auth-ing your GenAI: Implementing Auth and Tool Calling in a NextJS-based chat with Auth for GenAI
+# Auth-ing your GenAI: Implementing Auth and Tool Calling in a NextJS-based chat with Auth0 for AI Agents

 Welcome to the Oktane workshop, let's have fun and learn about tool calling.